krodyx/XSSProxy/README.md

 # XSSProxy (Alpha version)

-  Cross the intranet via XSS.
+  A XSS based reverse proxy,be used for cross the intranet via XSS.

 ## Install
 `npm install -g xssproxy`